Can Foam Rolling Make Headaches Worse? | 321 STRONG Answers

 ## The Right Tool for Sensitive Areas

 If you have trigger points at the base of your skull, a spikey massage ball gives you far more control than a full foam roller.
 You position it precisely, use your own bodyweight for pressure, and back off instantly when you hit a sensitive spot.
 Precision matters here.
-The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is built for exactly this kind of targeted work on small, sensitive muscle groups where a standard roller is too blunt.
+The spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is built for this kind of targeted work on small, sensitive muscle groups where a standard roller is too blunt.

 For the upper back and thoracic spine, the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) with its patented 3-zone texture provides the right combination of structure and contact for the areas where foam rolling actually reduces headache-contributing tension.